 Companies are required to perform background checks before hiring.
 They must also conduct periodic evaluations to ensure their employees are still fit to drive.
 Companies that do not fulfill these requirements can be held responsible for a trucking accident.

 When a faulty truck part is manufactured and distributed, it usually makes its way into multiple vehicles from the same batch.
+If an accident is caused because of a defective or faulty part, the manufacturing company could be liable for your damages.

 If mechanics’ inefficient repairs lead to an accident, they can be deemed responsible.
+They may also be responsible for failing to identify issues or not warning trucking companies of potential issues.

-How Truck Accidents are Different from Car Accidents
+How Truck Accidents Are Different from Car Accidents

 Truck accidents are far more likely to result in serious injuries and fatalities than accidents that only involve average-size vehicles.
 The breadth of destruction can also make it more complicated for first responders to reach accident victims.